What Can I Expect In 2017?

 Three things stand in the way of 2017 becoming a better year than 2016.
 The first resists any form of control but respects preparation, resilience, and reverence.
 The weather.
 She is not God but she has his ear and she should have ours.
 A rain slick and rubber boots is nice.
 Even if the deluge is belly button high.
 With boots full of water and a slick soaked on the inside it’s still nice to know – you were prepared.
 If the water didn’t carry you away, you can be sure of three things.
 The rain will stop.
 You are alive to start rebuilding.
 Nobody knows the trouble you’ve seen (so don’t pay any attention to their bromides and bloviation).

 The second thing that stands in the way of a better year is something you can’t control but you can influence.
 People.
 Again there are three things to incorporate into influencing people.
 No. Say no. When what they want is not what you want – say no. Next, boundaries.
 Money?
 How much do you want to give or spend versus how much the charity case will try for (as much as you have?).
 Accommodation?
 Every tribe has their nomenclature and ritual but when in Rome – act appropriately.
 Harsh reproach won’t work on just about anyone out of diapers.
-Example and suggestion might but sometimes a cause has to be lost in order for the possibility of others to be successful.
+Example and suggestion might but sometimes a cause has to be lost in order for the possibility of other higher causes to be successful.
 Finally, choices.
-When individuals render themselves of no useful purpose then your purpose for them is no use.
-Let go so that another opportunity may be allowed.
+When individuals render themselves of no useful purpose, then your purpose for them is no use.
+Let go so that another opportunity with another person may be allowed in.